 Acoustic Floating Floors

 Sound Isolation Floor Systems encompass a wide range of resilient composite constructions designed for varying acoustical criteria.
-An isolated floor, commonly called an “acoustic floating” floor, is used to minimize airborne and impact-generated sound transmission through the floor/ceiling assembly.
+An isolated floor, commonly called an “acoustic floating” floor, is used to minimise airborne and impact-generated sound transmission through the floor/ceiling assembly.
 Depending on application, the acoustic floating floor may be supported on resilient pads, a continuous resilient acoustic underlayment, or spring mounts.
 The perimeter of the floor is isolated with a resilient isolation board to prevent sound flanking.

 Concrete Acoustic Floating floors

 Concrete floating slabs are used where mass is needed to boost low frequency noise reduction.
 This creates an airspace between a poured non-structural slab and the subfloor below.
 Selection of the appropriate isolation material is based on the application.
-Both formwork systems and “jack-up” systems using neoprene or fiberglass pads produce relatively high STC and IIC ratings when compared to thinner continuous underlayment assemblies.
-Where heavy impacts from sport and fitness activity are a concern, a spring lift slab floor system is often utilized.
+Both formwork systems and “jack-up” systems using neoprene or fiber glass pads produce relatively high STC and IIC ratings when compared to thinner continuous underlayment assemblies.
+Where heavy impacts from sport and fitness activity are a concern, a spring lift slab floor system is often utilised.